dcstwh/AzureMachineLearningAutoMLBook/README.md

 # Azure MachineLearning Service AutoML

-# Companion notebooks from the book
+Companion notebooks for the book
-Sample Python notebooks for the OReilly Book - AutoML with Azure Machine Learning